lunary-ai/lunary/README.md

 Analyse and log your LLM outputs.

 ## Self-hosting

-1. Setup a Supabase project or self-host it yourself
+1. Setup a new Supabase project (or [self-host it yourself](https://supabase.com/docs/guides/self-hosting/)]

+2. Run the `setup-dump.sql` file content

-2.`cp .env.example .env` and fill in the values
+2. `cp .env.example .env` and fill in the values

-3. Deploy the `web` folder to Vercel or others
+3. Deploy this repo to folder to Vercel or any other hosting service

+4. Done